 Insurance certificate requirements

 Co-op boards, property management companies, and some commercial landlords require contractors to name additional insureds on their liability policies.
-Each additional insured certificate typically costs $200 to $500.
+Each additional insured certificate typically costs an estimated $200 to $500.
 If multiple entities require separate certificates, these costs add up.

 Sidewalk restoration